 The Myers-Briggs Type Indicator—or MBTI for short—is probably the most well-known and widely accepted personality framework in the world today.
 It’s used by over 80% of Fortune 500 companies and by marriage counselors, pastors, life coaches, and numerous individuals the world over.
+These books on personality types according to Myers-Briggs help you understand more about this system.

 If you’re reading this, you probably already have a general idea of what the Myers-Briggs framework is, but just in case you don’t, here’s a quick overview: